Ohio State Medical Board

 Citizens think that licensing agencies exist to ensure competence and to protect citizens.
 Most do not.
 The Ohio State Medical Board is one of the best organized and best funded boards in the country.
 But it is run by physicians who used it to lobby the Ohio state government to enact liability limitations to protect physicians.
 They did not use it to lobby the government to enact measures that would protect patients.

 Protecting physicians appears to be its real agenda, not protecting patients.
-Even with 22 full-time investigators the odds of its arriving at justice in response to a patient's complaint effectively are zero.
-With all of its resources, it has been organized by the constituency that it is supposed to oversee.
-It may be that physicians who think "frivolous" whenever they think "lawsuit" also think "frivolous" whenever they think "complaint."
+With all of its resources (including 22 full-time investigators), it has been organized by the constituency that it is supposed to oversee.
+It appears that physicians who think “frivolous” whenever they think “lawsuit” also think “frivolous” whenever they think “complaint.”

 One is forced to conclude that the Ohio State Medical Board thinks that its job is to protect medicine from bad patients.
 As an antidote, we need state patients boards.